Tistedalen Murders: Crimes

 On 3 September 1991, the siblings Aase Helene and Arne Odvar Nordby, aged 78 and 74, were murdered by multiple stab wounds across their bodies and then were robbed in their home in Tistedalen.
 In spite of a massive and prolonged criminal investigation, which included the arrests of two innocent persons, the case seemed destined to remain unsolved.
 There were few clues and no eyewitnesses.
 A few days previous to the crime however, the siblings had become concerned when they came across an unknown man in their garden.
 It was dark and they had been unable to recognize the man, who claimed to be looking for a dog.

 One year later, on 1 September 1992, a 71-year-old pensioner in Tistedalen, Per Rød, was hit in the jaw with an iron bar, then stabbed to death and dumped in a compost pile in his garden.
 He was reported missing, but the police were unable to find a body, and so it remained a missing persons case for some time.
 The victim's car was found in a remote area and his hunting rifle was no longer hanging on the wall in his living room.
-It wasn't until March 1993 that two neighbors accidentally uncovered the body of Per Rød.
+It wasn't until March 1993 that two neighbours accidentally uncovered the body of Per Rød.
 It was discovered that he had been stabbed repeatedly.
 By now the police had four unsolved murders on their hands, as in the interim, on 23 December 1992, a 54-year-old food store manager named Karl Johan Hagevik was found shot in the back of the head in his car.
-The killer had not taken the victim's money, but instead grabbed Hagevik's bag consisting of three liters of milk.
-At this point this small urban area near Halden became the focal point of one of the most extensive police investigations in post war Norway.
+The killer had not taken the victim's money, but instead grabbed Hagevik's bag consisting of three litres of milk.
+At this point this small urban area near Halden became the focal point of one of the most extensive police investigations in post-war Norway.
 When darkness fell Tistedalen was transformed into a ghost town, the population seemingly living in fear.